 Integrations

 eforge can be driven from three host surfaces: the Claude Code plugin, the Pi extension, and the standalone CLI.
-All three talk to the same daemon and share the same queue, profiles, and playbooks.
+All three talk to the same daemon and share the same core queue and profiles.
+Optional workflow surfaces such as eforge-playbooks, session-plan compatibility tools, and first-party extensions prepare or route build source around the kernel.
 This page covers how each surface works and how to connect eforge to external systems.

 Claude Code plugin